 The George S. Grimley Pavilion was designed by E.A.
-Scott and Green in 1926 and has local historic and aesthetic significance.
-The south western half of the building provides a good example of an Inter-War period Georgian Revival Style community building; the north eastern side of the building has been significantly altered.
+Scott and Green in 1926 and has local historic, associative, aesthetic and representative significance.
+The southwestern half of the building provides a good example of an Inter-War period Georgian Revival Style community building; the north-eastern side of the building has been significantly altered.
+There may be evidence of the original tiered seating concealed beneath the existing gym.